Columbus State Community College

-Columbus State Community College (CSCC) is a public community college in Columbus, Ohio.
+Columbus State Community College (CSCC) is a public community college in Columbus, Ohio, United States.
 Founded as Columbus Area Technician's School in 1963, it was renamed Columbus Technical Institute in 1965 and was renamed again to its current name in 1987.
-The college has grown from an initial enrollment of 67 students in 1963, to its current enrollment of over 27,000 students over two campuses, nine regional learning centers, and online courses.
+The college has grown from an initial enrollment of 67 students in 1963 to its current enrollment of over 41,000+ students across two campuses, nine regional learning centers, and online courses.

 Academics

 Columbus State offers two-year career programs in more than 50 areas of business, health, public service, human service, engineering technologies, and facility maintenance as well as transfer programs for students interested in completing the first two years of a bachelor's degree, then transferring to a four-year university.

 In 2023, Ohio Health announced a $25 million donation as part of a $120 million investment in Columbus State to increase professionals trained in healthcare-related fields.